PiotrBerebecki/todo-app-node/README.md

 # 1. Create folder for database
 mkdir mongo-data

-# 2. a) In Mac / Linux you can start the server simply by running
+# 2. a) In Mac / Linux you can start the MongoDB server simply by running
 mongod

 # 2. a) In Windows start the server by running